 - Is informed by a girl under 18 that an act of FGM has been carried out on her - Observes physical signs which appear to show that an act of FGM has been carried out - Must immediately report this to the police, personally.
 This is a mandatory statutory duty, and teachers will face disciplinary sanctions for failing to meet it. - Unless they have been specifically told not to disclose, they should also discuss the case with the DSL and involve children's social care as appropriate. - Any other member of staff who discovers that an act of FGM appears to have been carried out on a pupil under 18 must speak to the DSL and follow our local safeguarding procedures. - The duty for teachers mentioned above does not apply in cases where a pupil is at risk of FGM or FGM is suspected but is not known to have been carried out.
-Staff should not examine pupils. - Any member of staff who suspects a pupil is at risk of FGM or suspects that FGM has been carried out or appears to have been a victim of FGM should speak to the DSL and follow our local safeguarding procedures which is to call the police.
+Staff should not examine pupils. - Any member of staff who suspects a pupil is at risk of FGM or suspects that FGM has been carried out or appears to have been a victim of FGM should speak to the DSL and follow our local safeguarding procedures. - Referrals should be made to Dudley Children's Portal via the Front Door service: https://childrensocialcare.dudley.gov.uk/web/portal/pages/home